-Summer seem all booked up?
-How vaccinated Americans can still plan a memorable getaway
+Summer travel 2021: Things are booking up, but you can still plan a getaway

 (CNN) — The wait-and-see approach to travel right now is prudent from a health perspective.
 From a booking perspective, maybe not so much.
-US airfares are on the rise, rental cars are in short supply and sifting through vacation home rental sites for gems in popular destinations is the new doomscrolling for some Americans desperate for a getaway within the United States.
+US airfares are increasing, rental cars are in short supply and sifting through vacation home rental sites for gems in popular destinations is the new doomscrolling for some Americans desperate for a getaway within the United States.
 Carrie Shevlin owns three rental properties in Cape San Blas, along Florida's "Forgotten Coast" an hour southeast of Panama City.
 One of them is under construction -- still in the framing stage -- and already has bookings for next summer.
-The others are booked up through this summer.
+The others are booked up through the summer.
 The low-density area has been very popular with pandemic-era vacationers looking to steer clear of crowds.

 "Typically in the past, people could always find something, but now the demand for houses is far exceeding the supply of houses," she said.